Asuka Langley Soryu: The End of Evangelion

 In the movie The End of Evangelion (1997), as the Japanese Strategic Self-Defense Force invades Nerv headquarters, Asuka is placed inside Unit 02, which is then submerged in a lake for her protection.
 As she is bombarded by depth charges, Asuka wakes up, declares she does not want to die, and, in a moment of clarity, feels her mother within the Eva.
 Her self-identity regained, she emerges and defeats the Self-Defence Force, before encountering nine mechas named Mass-Production Evas.
 Though she successfully disables all nine opponents, Eva-02's power runs out; the power of the mass-produced Evas allows them to eviscerate and dismember Unit 02.

 Seeing Asuka's destroyed Evangelion makes Shinji go into a frenzy, which eventually culminates in him starting a catastrophic event named the Third Impact.
 Shinji and Asuka have an extended dream-like sequence inside Instrumentality, a process in which the soul of humanity merges into one collective consciousness.
 Shinji claims he wants to understand her, but she refuses.
 He is furious at her rejection and lashes out by choking her.
-At the end of the process, Shinji rejects Instrumentality, and she returns after him in a new world.
+At the end of the process, Shinji rejects Instrumentality, and she returns after him in a new world on a post-apocalyptic shore surrounded by a red sea.
 In the film's final scene, Shinji begins strangling Asuka, but stops when she caresses his face.
-Shinji breaks down crying and the film ends with Asuka disdainfully looking down on Shinji saying "How disgusting", before cutting to black.
+Shinji breaks down crying, and the film ends with Asuka looking down on Shinji as he cries into her chest and saying "How disgusting", before cutting to black.